PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 10:39:33
+Last updated: 2024-04-13 10:40:06
-Random Quote: Secrets are worth more than silver or sapphires.  -  Varys
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard